 From Lac Léman to the shores of the Mediterranean, the legendary Route des Grandes Alpes takes in a succession of truly breathtaking mountain scenery.

-Our in-depth guide, written from experience on our own trip following The Route, will help you plan your drive, and includes ideas for accommodation, restaurants and places to see.
+Our in-depth guide is in four parts - Lac Léman to the Beaufortain, the Beaufortain to Briançon, Briançon to the Vallée de l'Ubaye, and the Col de Cayolle to Menton.
+Written from experience on our own trip following The Route, we'll help you plan your drive, and give ideas for accommodation, restaurants and places to see.

 EVERY AUGUST the Vallée de l’Ubaye celebrates its historic links with Mexico in a Latino-Mexicain festival.
 For ten days or so the market town of Barcelonnette is enlivened by the musical tempo and colourful costumes, creating a unique ambiance of joy and conviviality.